cf73/conradfulbrookdesign/content/collections/work/cambridge-ellis-school.md

     content:
       -
         type: text
-        text: 'After this two week ''sprint'', Cambridge Ellis now has a strong foundation on which to take the site to the next level.'
+        text: "After this two week 'sprint', Cambridge Ellis now has a strong foundation on which to take the site to the next level."
 type_of_work:
   - identity
   - ux-ui